xark-argo/argo/README.md

 ## Quick start with [Docker](https://www.docker.com/) 🐳

-- If you are using **Linux**, Ollama included in the image will be used by default.
+- If you are using **Linux**, Ollama included in the image by default.
-- If you are using **macOS (Monterey or later)**, Ollama deployed on the host machine will be used by default.
+- If you are using **macOS (Monterey or later)**, Ollama deployed on the host machine by default.
+- We'll try out best to install all related tools, follow our suggestions in cmd line.

 > [!TIP]
 > Recommend Ollama model: `glm4:9b` for chat, `milkey/dmeta-embedding-zh:f16` for embedding of chinese.